-NOTE 11 SUBSEQUENT EVENTS
+11. SUBSEQUENT EVENTS

-The Corporation evaluated subsequent events and transactions that occurred June 30, 2020 through the report date.
-Management is currently evaluating the impact of the COVID-19 pandemic on the industry and has concluded that while it is reasonably possible that the virus could have an impact on the Corporation's financial position, the specific impact is not readily determinable as of the date of these financial statements.
+The Corporation evaluated subsequent events and transactions that occurred after the date of the statement of net position up to the date that the financial statements were issued.
+Management is currently evaluating the impact of the COVID-19 pandemic on the industry and has concluded that while it is reasonably possible that the virus could have a negative effect on the Corporation's financial position and/or results of its operations, the specific impact is not readily determinable as of the date of these financial statements.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.